Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/AZAPI_MIGRATION_PLAN.md

 ---

+## Non-Azure Resources (DO NOT MIGRATE)

+The following resources are **not Azure resources** and will remain unchanged:

+### Certificate Generation (Application Gateway Module)
+- `tls_private_key` - HashiCorp TLS provider (local certificate generation)
+- `tls_self_signed_cert` - HashiCorp TLS provider (local certificate generation)
+- `pkcs12_from_pem` - chilicat/pkcs12 provider (local certificate conversion)
+- `random_password` - HashiCorp Random provider (local password generation)

+**Rationale**: These are local operations that generate certificates and passwords in-memory, not Azure resources.
+They do not interact with Azure APIs.

+### Module Telemetry
+- `azurerm_resource_group_template_deployment` - Used for AVM telemetry tracking
+- `random_id` - HashiCorp Random provider for unique telemetry IDs

+**Rationale**: Telemetry uses ARM template deployments which are well-supported by AzureRM provider.
+While this is technically a control plane operation, the existing implementation is simple and reliable.
+Migration to AzAPI would provide no benefit.

+---

 ## Example Code Resources (DO NOT MIGRATE)

 Example files under `examples/` directory are for demonstration purposes and use AzureRM for simplicity.
 These include: